 Looking for healthy eating ideas for indoor water parks, but not sure what to have?
 Here are some plant-based water park snack and meal ideas to help fuel your fun!

 If you love playing in the water, there is nothing better than an indoor water park.
+They are super fun for kids and adults too!
 There you can enjoy water slides, roller coasters, swimming in a wave pool, and maybe even surfing in mid-80-degree warmth any time of the year!

 You may need a lot of energy to enjoy it fully.
 So get a good night’s sleep and check out these tips when you go.